rostools/r-cubed-intro/paper.md

 concepts taught in later sub-modules are dependent on earlier lessons.
 Principles and applications of reproducibility are highlighted throughout sub-modules.
-Sub-modules are accompanied by three stand-alone lectures (and one introduction lecture) aimed at drawing together reproducibility and RStudio skills (see
-[*Section 6: Lecture Slides*](https://r-cubed.rostools.org/lecture-slides.html)).
+Sub-modules are accompanied by three stand-alone lectures (and one introductory lecture) aimed at drawing together challenges in reproducibility and the RStudio skills taught (see [*Section 6: Lecture Slides*](https://r-cubed.rostools.org/lecture-slides.html)).

 ## Instructional Design